ConductorTechnologies/.github/CONTRIBUTING.md

-# Contributing to Conductor Client tools
+# Contributing to Conductor Client Tools

 This document contains general guidelines for developers wishing to contribute code to any Conductor client tools and libraries.
 Please familiarize yourself with this before you submit a pull request.
 You'll find specific contributor instructions for individual tools in the `CONTRIBUTING.md` file in the respective repository.
 Contributions are always welcome!